 Please note that the greater use of fixed costs, the greater the impact of a change in sales on the operating income of a company.

 Let us take a simple Operating Leverage calculation example.

 Sales 2014 = $400, EBIT 2014 = $150

 % change in EBIT = ($200-$150)/$100 = 50%

 % change in Sales = ($500-$400)/$400 = 25%

 This means that for Operating profit changes by 2% for every 1% change in Sales.

-- Greater the fixed costs, higher is the operating leverage.
+- The greater the fixed costs, the higher is the operating leverage.